lechium/Breezy/README.md

 The only other missing piece of the puzzle is signing the application with our own special entitlements specifically "com.apple.private.airdrop.discovery"

+## Provenance support (provscience folder)

+Due to the fact Provenance is written in swift and has tons of dependencies both managed by cocoapods and carthage and is very difficult & time consuming to build, I have opted to add AirDrop support through tweaking the application.
+The copies that I distribute have the Info.plist files augmented to support all the BIOS and ROM files, and then Tweak.x takes care of the rest, (handling the openURL:... calls)

+## VLC Support (vlcscience folder)

+Due to the fact VLC is an App Store app, we NEED to tweak it to inject support, and due to the fact this is such a popular app I didn't mind including this as part of Breezy (it should probably be a separate module) Same thing applies here, using code injection to add openURL: calls and moving the files into the folder where VLC will detect them.
+The other injection is done in Breezy.xm to avoid needing to modify the Info.plist file to advertise what UTI's are support (covered elsewhere in this README)

 ## Abusing sharingd